 < Eye >

 Even when we are not crying, tears are constantly secreted from the lacrimal gland to clean and lubricate the eyeball.
 Tears pass through the nasolacrimal duct to arrive at the inferior nasal meatus (Fig. 4-38), then get dried when air is inhaled (Fig. 4-41).
 Underneath the medial eyelids of a living person, one can discover two small holes, which are the openings to the lacrimal canaliculi.

 In the dry bone, one can identify the nasolacrimal canal where the nasolacrimal duct used to be.
-The general rule is that canal is a bone structure, while duct is a soft tissue structure (involving mucosa).
+The general rule is that canal is a bone structure, while duct is a soft tissue structure (involving mucosa) (Fig. 4-56).

 The wall of the eyeball is composed of three layers, of which the innermost layer is the retina (Fig. 4-43).
-The center of retina is the macula, and the center of macula is the fovea centralis that can sense the color very well.
+Its center is the macula of retina, and center of the center is the fovea centralis that can sense the color very well.
 Cone cells placed in fovea Centralis are receptors to perceive Color; one can memorize it as CCC.

-The fovea centralis is depressed since there are only a few neurons shading the cone cells.
+The fovea centralis is depressed since there are only a few nerve fibers (axons or dendrites) (Fig. 2-10).

 Rod cells suRrounding the macula can perceive daRk environment fittingly; one can memorize it as RRR.
-When we walk in darkness, it is these rod cells to detect sudden attacks from every direction.
+When we walk in darkness, it is these rod cells to detect sudden attack from every direction.